smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    M42 A1 S0 ; This turns pin A1 off
    ### Date implementation
    2017/07/16
-### M203 - Record Z adjustment
-   ### Useage
-   This records a Z offset in non-volatile memory in RepRap's microcontroller where it remains active until next set, even when the power is turned off and on again.
-   If the first layer is too close to the bed, you need to effectively move the bed down, so the Z value will be negative.
-   If the nozzle is too far from the bed during the first layer, the Z value should be positive to raise the bed.
-   The maximum adjustment is +/-1.27mm.
-   #### Parameters
-   **Znnn** the Max Z adjustment
-   #### Example:
-   M203 Z-0.75  ;
 ### M260 - i2c Send Data
    #### Usage
    Buffer and send data over the i2c bus.
 Use A to set the address from 0-127.
 Add up to 32 bytes to the buffer with each B. Send and reset the buffer with S. Pinched from Marlin 1.1.x  Does not act as a slave device.
 Needs the EXPERIMENTAL_I2CBUS define in Confiruation.h